oLuciaZo/ArubaCentralAPI/README.md

 Second step Create/Update access token to .ENV file
 - TOKEN=""
 - LINETOKEN=""
+Anyways don't forget to create your line notify account from https://notify-bot.line.me/my/

 Third use the command -> node index.js iaops.js will send AIops Reccomend to line notify to warn IT Admin attention in issue serevity